AV-Text/AVX/README.md

 ### AV-Engine Internals

 AV-Engine is an in-process .NET 8 assembly.
 It uses standard C# interfaces for parameters and the return types.
 However, the assembly also obfuscates calls to native C++ and Rust libraries as shown in Figure 1 (This simplifies usage for any downstream .NET client).
 Once a blueprint [JSON text] is obtained for the search from the Blueprint-Blue library, it is passed to AVX-Search.
+Details about the input [JSON] object-model, aka "blueprint", can be found in the [Quelle-AVX specification](https://github.com/kwonus/Quelle/blob/main/Quelle-AVX.md).

+The TQuery hierarchy simplifies the blueprint to facilitate rendering and highlighting.
 AVX-Search returns JSON representations of TQuery and TChapter hierarchies using a two-phase invocation approach.
 All calls to native libraries are in-process via P/Invoke and use JSON for exchanging complex object hierarchies.

 The UML class diagram, depicted in Figure 3, reveals the two-phase approach.
 Gray boxes are not serialized; instead, they manage access to instantiated C++ objects.
 The query summary is represented by the TQuery (golden class) hierarchy in Figure 3.
 It should be noted that query_id is a (uint64) cast of the address of the instantiated TQuery object.
-The purple objects are the serialization of map<byte, TChapter>: these details are fetched per book [1 ..
-66].
-All requests to the C++ TClientManager require the two-part client_guid: this mitigates possible attempts at object hijacking.
-Incidentally, the query specification, aka "blueprint", is defined in the [Quelle-AVX specification](https://github.com/kwonus/Quelle/blob/main/Quelle-AVX.md).
+The purple objects are the serialization of map<byte, TChapter> (where byte represents chapter-number): these maps are fetched per TBook.

+All requests to the C++ TClientManager require the two-part client_id [GUID]: this mitigates possible attempts at object hijacking.
+While object hijacking within an in-process DLL is a deep security concern.
+This hierarchy is designed to also serve REST requests via the AV-API ASP.Net services.
+Object validation, by requiring the GUID of the calling client, will become a useful safeguard.
+In short, accessing the (TQuery*) cast via the queries map is not possible, without first supplying the correct client GUID that was used for the original object instantiation.

 ![](AVXSearch/AVX-Results.png)